drshrey/spotify-flask-auth-example/README.md

 ##Step 2
-Be sure to make sure your redirect uri, inside your application page in the Spotify Developers website is "http://127.0.0.1:8080/callback/q".
+Be sure that your redirect uri, inside your application page in the Spotify Developers website is "http://127.0.0.1:8080/callback/q".

 ##Step 3